ComputationalPhysiology/simcardems/README.md

 ### Development installation

-Devlopers shou use editable install and install the development requirements using the following command
+Developers should use editable install and install the development requirements using the following command
 ```
 python -m pip install -e ".[dev]"
 ```